mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 While the kind of learning explored in this study may not traditionally be thought of as an activist project, I find synergies between activist conceptions of education and learning and my wider concerns in a modest but achievable way.
 Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment [@lee_none_2016].

+### Activity Theory

+- explores tensions
+- is optimistic but realistic about change
+- aligns with dbr
+- rich concepts for agency

 CHAT is optimistic but realistic in the focus on the possibility of change.

 However, I am wary to celebrate this uncritically given my recent experiences of unintended consequences of change.
 This applies even in a computing teaching context.
 For while as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy, school settings faced constraints of the curriculum, exams and time related pressures which threaten to prevent the kind of authentic project based work.
 I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic.